yuuiko/AquaTouch/changelong.md

 ----
 **Compatibility**
-[not complete] Working to kick out iCalBuddy with BTT native widgets
+[not complete - Waiting for BTT feature requests] Working to kick out iCalBuddy with BTT native widgets

 ----
 **Improvements**
 <br>
 Music
 - Album Art for Music is WORRKKINGG (Boy this was a hard one to fix)
+- Move sync tools to Finder

 Weather Widget
 - Tapping a day in the weather widget opens dark sky in the web browser for further details.

+Efficiency
+- [Not Complete - Waiting for help on BTT forums] Optimise Haptics Engine

 ----
 **Bug Fixes**